johnehutchinson/johnehutchinson.github.io/_pages/about.md

 Teaching
 ======

-I enjoy teaching, but have done little since formally retiring in 2014.
+I have enjoyed teaching.
 My notes were well received by students and some of them are still used in MSI courses.
 I designed the course and wrote the books *Introduction to Contemporary Mathematics* for selected Year 11-12 high school students, and *Introduction to Analysis* for upper level second year mathematics students.
 For this and other teaching material see [High School](/high_school/), [Undergraduate](/undergraduate/), and [Graduate](/graduate/).

-In 2010 I was elected by ANU students at large to give the symbolic Last Lecture in the Great Hall at University House: *Mathematics, Free Will and the Human Condition.* (The Last Lecture was an ANU "tradition" that existed from 2006--2018.)
+In 2010 I was elected by students at large to give the symbolic ANU Last Lecture in the Great Hall at University House: *Mathematics, Free Will and the Human Condition.* (The Last Lecture was an ANU "tradition" that existed from 2006--2018.)